Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Height with cross 13 cm

-Traditional in form, the small imperial crown was made by the Duval brothers, famous court jewelers, in 1801 for the coronation of Empress Elizabeth Alekseevna.
+Traditional in shape, the small imperial crown was made by the famous court jewelers the Duval brothers in 1801 for the coronation of Empress Elizabeth Alekseevna.

-The severity and sense of proportion distinguish the work of these masters.
-Their style is clean, logical, reasonable, and their execution is such that it makes you forget about technical techniques and see only the beauty of the material with which they work.
+Strictness and a sense of proportion distinguish the works of these masters.
+Their style is pure, logical, reasonable, and their execution is such that it makes you forget about technical techniques and see only the beauty of the material with which they work.

-Everything in the crown is amazingly proportional and balanced.
-The shine of diamond lace in a silver frame conveys a sense of solemnity, significance, grandeur, despite the miniature size of the product.
+Everything in the crown is surprisingly proportional and balanced.
+The shine of diamond lace in a silver frame conveys a feeling of solemnity, significance, and grandeur, despite the miniature size of the product.

-Among the excellent stones on the crown, a number of large diamonds on the crown, as if hanging in the air, stand out for their purity and size.
-The beauty of the stones, the refined jewelry craftsmanship, undoubtedly, bring the small crown closer to the large imperial crown of Catherine II.
+Among the excellent stones on the crown, a number of large diamonds on the crown, as if hanging in the air, stand out for their clarity and size.
+The beauty of the stones and refined jewelry craftsmanship undoubtedly bring the small crown closer to the large imperial crown of Catherine II.

 Coronation regalia of Russian emperors.
-In the foreground - the Imperial State 1856
+In the foreground - Imperial Power 1856

 Catherine II (1762)